How to Build Voice Scripts Without Coding (2026 Guide)

 Set Escalation Rules to a Human Agent

 Even the best AI has its limits.
 An escalation rule is a predefined trigger that tells the agent when to hand the conversation over to a human.
-This could happen if the user explicitly asks for a person, if the AI fails to understand after a couple of tries, or if the issue is particularly sensitive or complex.
-A staggering 89% of consumers were frustrated by having to repeat their issue to multiple representatives., so a seamless, “warm transfer” where the AI passes the conversation context to the human agent is essential for a good experience.
+This could happen if the user explicitly asks for a person, if the AI fails to understand after a couple of tries, or if the issue is particularly sensitive.

 Design Fallback and Error Handling